Shoppers are expected to spend almost £1 billion online as retailers unleash another set of bargain deals on Cyber Monday.

 Retail giant Amazon reported record figures on Friday, with more than 7.4 million items ordered, leading to its biggest sales day ever in the UK.

-But the predicted chaos on the high street failed to materialise, with shopper traffic over the Black Friday weekend down by almost 10%, according to analysts Springboard.
+But the predicted chaos on the high street failed to materialise, with shopper traffic down by 4.05% on last year, according to retail experts FootFall.

 Consumer analyst Richard Hyman said: "Last year I think the industry embraced Black Friday with tremendous enthusiasm and dived in.
 This year it's been more muted.